fahmidur/sfr-lisp-r1/README.md

 # SFR-Lisp

 A very simple lisp-1.
-This is not designed to be used for anything, it is merely a self-learning exercise.
+This is not designed to be used for anything important, it is merely a self-learning exercise.

+> What I cannot create in C, I do not understand.

 ## The Plan